UCL-ARC/green-hpc-course/episodes/carbon-efficiency.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Exercise: Positive emissions impacts
+## Exercise: Positive carbon impacts

-Write down the outcomes or activities that you do as part of your research or work that could be produce positive carbon emissions.
+Write down the outcomes or activities that you do as part of your research or work that could be produce positive carbon impacts.
 Once you have them written down, can you rank them in order of what you think the largest source of emissions will be to the smallest?
 Can you think of any way in which you might go about quantifying this positive impact so it could be included in a carbon audit of your work?

 :::::::::::::::  solution